Sick/Fit Note Certificates

 Self Certification Sick/Fit Note for less than 7 days

-If you have been ill for 7 days or less you don’t need to see a Doctor.
-You can complete a Self-Certification form yourself.
-However some employers insist on a Doctor’s note regardless.
-A Doctors note under these circumstances involves a charge of £10.
+- If you have been ill for 7 days or less you don’t need to see a Doctor.
+You can complete a Self-Certification form yourself - see below.
+However, some employers insist on a Doctor's note regardless.
+A Doctor's note under these circumstances involves a charge of £20, as it would be considered a private report.

-Many employers have their own self-certification forms.
-If your employer doesn’t have its own form you can download the Self Certification Form.
+- Many employers have their own self-certification forms.
+If your employer doesn’t have their own form, you complete a form from the Government for this at https://www.gov.uk/government/publications/statutory-sick-pay-employees-statement-of-sickness-sc2.
 Please print it, fill it in and hand it in to your employer.
 You do not need to see a Doctor.

-Doctor’s Sick/Fit Note for more than 7 days
+Doctor’s Sick/Fit Note after 7 days of illness

 Requesting an additional Sick/Fit Note

-If you have already had a Sick Note (Fit Note) for this illness your Doctor may not need to see you to issue an additional Sick Note.
+If you have already had a Sick Note (Fit Note) for an illness, your Doctor may not need to see you to issue an additional Fit Note.
 Please call the surgery to request this on 01968 672612.